 Associates/ Prospective Associates

 If you have signed a Consultancy Agreement with Blue Edge, you will find details of the Data Processors we expect to share your data with in Section 8 Data Protection.
-When you are placed on an Assignment, we will share your details with our Client and vice versa.
+When you are placed on an Assignment, we will share your details with our Clients, Associates, and/or Employees and vice versa.
 The Client’s contact details will be provided to you in your Assignment Schedule which forms an addendum to the Consultancy Agreement and is emailed to you at the start of each placement.

 If you have not signed a Consultancy Agreement with Blue Edge, your data will only be shared with Clients after you have given your express permission by email.